-Online Class Format: Because our class does not physically meet in a common time or place, an important feature of the class is the weekly online Forum post (I plan to have you do two a week: usually one of these will focus on "rhetorical" features of the assigned reading while the other will focus more on content).
-Participation in these Forums on the class Moodle site replaces the kinds of interactions you would have with an instructor and other students in a conventional face-to-face class.
+For the asynchronous, purely online portion of class time, an important feature of the class will be participation in the weekly online Forum post (located on the class Moodle site).
 Earn up to 10 points each week by participating in this "slow motion" class discussion (meaning that someone may not respond to you immediately but perhaps several days later).
 Post your reactions and analysis to each week's readings and topics and respond to what others in the class have to say.
 When you post your primary messages to the weekly discussion forums, plan to post about 150 words (a well-developed paragraph or two).
 Emphasize your own thinking, analysis, and personal reactions to the topics involved.
-Then, when you respond to at least 2 other people (total--so one per forum would be sufficient), try for a minimum of 50-75 words, using your post to expand your understanding.
+Then, when you respond to at least 2 other people, try for a minimum of 50-75 words, using your post to expand your understanding.
 Ask questions, talk online, and use this feature of our class to expand your understanding of course material.
 For more description and a grading rubric see this document.
 Special Note: Weekly online discussion forums cannot be made up after the due date (midnight Sunday each week).
 To be successful in an online course format, students must take an active and responsible role in their own learning.
 It takes discipline to post to the online Forums and keep current with the class.
+(You can earn up to one extra credit point a week by posting to the discussion forum early--by the end of the day Wednesday.
+This does NOT apply to the Personal Introduction Forum on Week One.)

-I will be holding "online" office hours Tuesdays and Thursdays 10-11:30, meaning that I should be logged into the Moodle course shell at that time and should respond very quickly to any questions or emails you may have.
-Yet another option is to conduct face-to-face meetings through the video app Zoom.
-Let me know if you're interested in that option so that I can set up a meeting and give you the ID#.
+I will be holding "online" virtual office hours Thursdays 1-3, meaning that I should be logged into the Moodle course shell and my email account at that time and should respond very quickly to any questions or emails you may send.
+Another option is to conduct face-to-face meetings through the video app Zoom (using the same Zoom meeting ID# as for classes) if you would like.
+Let me know if you're interested so that we can arrange a meeting for a specific time.
 Please don't hesitate to contact me if obstacles prevent your participation in the course.
-(You can earn up to one extra credit point a week by posting to either forum early--by the end of the day Wednesday.
-This does NOT apply to the Personal Introduction Forum on Week One.)

 Papers: Essays are usually due at the end of any given week by the end of the day Sunday (see schedule below).
 Late papers and homework will not be accepted if turned in more than a week after the original due date.
 In other words, I don't accept paper "dumping" where students turn in more than half of their coursework in the last week of class.
-Papers should be typed, double-spaced, carefully proofread, and include your name, date, class name, essay description, and my name.
+Papers should be typed, double-spaced, carefully proofread, use MLA formatting conventions, and include your name, date, class name, essay description, and my name.
 (See Little Seagull pages 158-60 -- scroll down --for basic manuscript format.)
 Save all work you do for this class.
 Subsequent versions of essays submitted should include previous versions turned in along with peer reviews.
 Revisions are almost always appreciated and encouraged, but they should be completed no later than two weeks after being returned and require a separate self-assessment assignment.
 Work will normally be uploaded into different assignment folders and forums on Moodle, but they may also be turned in as an email attachment.
-I can only download attachments in the following formats: \.doc, \.docx, \.rtf, or \.pdf (not \.wps or pages format).
+I can only download attachments in the following formats: .doc, .docx, .rtf, or .pdf (not .wps or pages format).
 Make sure both your name and my name appears on the document itself.
-If using Google Docs, make sure your Sharing settings are on "Anyone with the link."
+If using Google Docs, make sure your Sharing settings are set on "Anyone with the link."